 New Zealand Financial Service Provider License (FSP)

-Tetra Consultants assists our international clients to secure the New Zealand Financial Service Provider License (FSP).
+Tetra Consultants assists our international clients to secure the New Zealand FSP (Financial Service Provider License) License.
 Under the Financial Service Providers (Registration and Dissolution Act 2008 (‘the Act’), a New Zealand company can be registered as a financial services provider.
 This means that the company is effectively registered by the Ministry of Economic Development to offer financial services or in the words of the legislation becomes a financial services provider.
-Contact us for a free consultation and our team of experts will revert within the next 24 hours.

 Once your business secures registration as a FSP, you can be allowed to conduct the following business activities: